 We control the robot through a custom .Net application using the NaoQi API.
-We preferentially use non-blocking calls in its API, as any behavior must be cancellable at any point if the robot is to react in sync to sensed human actions.
-To alleviate any delays due to blocking calls, we issue certain commands (such as the command to move in a certain direction at a certain speed) twice per second, rather than telling the robot to move to a specific location at any point.
+We preferentially use non-blocking calls, as any behavior must be cancellable at any point if the robot is to react in sync to sensed human actions.